CAPE COD FLOTILLA 11-1, Chatham, MA

-Public Boating Courses for Winter 2014:
+Public Boating Courses for SUMMER 2014:

-Public Boating Safety Course (course cancelled)
+Public Boating Safety Course

-Five week basic power boat operating course.
+One day basic power boat operating course.
 Adults and accompanied Juniors may obtain their MA Boating Safety Certificate.

 The course is National Association of State Boating Law Administrators approved.
 Junior course material is provided by the Massachusetts Environmental Police.